Recovering long-range cumulative response to geometric frustration in quasi-1d systems, mediated by constitutive softness

-To illustrate the interplay between geometric frustration and different response modes most transparently, we first consider the minimal system of two incommensurate spring chains restricted to a line.
+To illustrate simply the interplay between geometric frustration and different response modes, we first consider the minimal system of two incommensurate spring chains restricted to a line.
 The Hamiltonian reads: